Digitizing Documents and Collections

 • Great for Polaroid and Instax prints and Glass Plate Negatives

-• Non-Newtonian glass mounts eliminate [Newton rings]
+• Non-Newtonian glass mounts eliminate Newton rings from transparent materials.

 Cons: